LunCoSim/astropad/ARCHITECTURE.md

     - This runs the compiled API server from `/dist-api/backend/index.js`.
     - In this mode, the server will both handle API requests and serve the built static files from the `/dist` directory.

-## 5. The Hybrid Model (Frontend)
+## 5. The v4-First Architecture

-The frontend is designed to use the most appropriate method for blockchain interactions:
+The frontend is designed to leverage clanker-sdk v4 for all blockchain operations:

-- **User-Signed Actions** (e.g., deploying a token): The frontend uses `wagmi` to get a `WalletClient` directly from the user's browser wallet.
-It then calls the relevant function from `/lib`, passing this client to sign and send the transaction.
-- **Read-Only Data** (e.g., checking fees): The frontend makes a `fetch` request to our backend API.
-This allows for potential caching, use of a reliable RPC, and keeps the frontend clean.
+- **Token Deployment**: Direct integration with clanker-sdk v4 using `wagmi` WalletClient for user-signed transactions.
+- **Fee Management**: Utilizes clanker-sdk v4 fee checking and collection methods.
+- **Read-Only Data**: Some operations use backend API endpoints for caching and reliability, but most data comes directly from the SDK.
+- **Extensions**: Full support for v4 extensions (Vault, Airdrop, DevBuy, etc.) through the SDK interface.

+## 6. Key Dependencies

+- **clanker-sdk**: Official SDK for Clanker v4 interactions
+- **wagmi**: Wallet connection and transaction management
+- **viem**: Low-level Ethereum client library
+- **@reown/appkit**: Wallet connection UI components